Skip to main content

 With Aware Super you will still have the option of having a voluntary accumulation account where you can access a broad range of investment options suitable for the conservative through to the aggressive investor.

-After the merger, there will be some changes to fees and costs.
 Most TelstraSuper members will benefit from lower fees and costs with Aware Super.
 Aware Super will begin charging fees and costs from 1 May 2026.

 Important: TelstraSuper defined benefit administration fee of $52 per year is charged at the member level and calculated and deducted quarterly.
 This fee is paid for by your employer.
 Aware Super’s defined benefit account administration fee of $52 per year (called an account keeping fee at Aware Super) will calculated be daily and deducted monthly for each defined benefit account.
 This is currently paid for by your employer and is expected to continue to be paid by them after the transfer.